syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Summaries/How-to-define-a-summary-row-in-the-grid.md

 //Defines a summary column descriptor.

-GridSummaryColumnDescriptor sd = new GridSummaryColumnDescriptor();
+GridSummaryColumnDescriptor sdc = new GridSummaryColumnDescriptor();

 //Summary for Col2.

-sd.DataMember= "Col2";
+sdc.DataMember= "Col2";

 //Sets under which column you need to see the total.

-sd.DisplayColumn = "Col2";
+sdc.DisplayColumn = "Col2";

 //Here you specify the format of the field to be displayed.

-sd.Format = "{Count}";
+sdc.Format = "{Count}";

-//Here you set the type of the summary i.e totalling or average or count etc...
+//Here you set the type of the summary i.e total or average or count etc...

-sd.SummaryType = SummaryType.DistinctCount;
+sdc.SummaryType = SummaryType.DistinctCount;

 //Here"Total" is the text that occurs as the header.